Blog Product ManagementUse Case vs User Story: 6 Key Differences (+ Examples)

 The absolute best way to anticipate user needs is to collect feedback from a variety of sources.
 Instead of scraping it from all over the place, get a centralized feedback tool that lets your teams prioritize the feedback that really matters for your product.

-With Featurebase, you can collect all feedback in one place.
-This lets you create use cases and user stories based on real user insights, sorted and prioritized based on customers' pain points, revenue, and your business goals.
+Featurebase is a modern feedback & support platform that helps you collect all feedback in one place with integrations, AI, surveys, and a public forum.
+This lets you create use cases and user stories based on real insights, sorted and prioritized by pain points, revenue potential, and your business goals.

-Start collecting feedback for data-backed user stories with Featurebase for free →
+✨ Start collecting feedback for data-backed user stories with Featurebase →